Belief Consensus Algorithms for Fast Distributed Target Tracking in Wireless Sensor Networks: Distributed Target Tracking

 \subsubsection{BC based on Broadcast Gossip}

 The main problem of RG is that once a node broadcasts data, only one of its neighbors performs an update.
 It is natural to expect that if all the neighbors perform an update, the convergence will be faster.
 To address this problem, broadcast gossip (BG) has been proposed \cite{Aysal2009}, in which a randomly chosen node broadcasts its current estimate, and all of its neighbors (within communication radius $R$) perform an update.
-It has been shown \cite{Aysal2009} that BG converges, in expectation, to the real average value.
+It has been shown \cite{Aysal2009} that, due to its asymmetric nature, BG converges only in expectation to the real average value.\footnote{Note that the underlying communication graph is still undirected, since all the nodes have to be capable to broadcast their estimates (even if they don't do so at each iteration).}

 In our case, we need to achieve convergence to the geometrical average (\ref{bc-conv}), so at the $i$-th clock tick of node $n$ all the nodes make the following operation: \be M_u^{(i)} (\mathbf{x}_t)= \left\{ \right. \ee where $0<\gamma<1$ is the mixing parameter.
 Again, initialization is done using (\ref{eq:sbc-init}).
 To synchronize communication cost with previous BC methods, we run BG $N_i^{\rm{BG}}=N_i^{\rm{SBC}} N_s$ iterations.
 It is again necessary to apply average consensus to estimate $N_s$.